hashemJaber/SacOverflow/README.md

 The SacOverflow development team, consisting of Computer Science undergraduates from California State University, Sacramento, is behind this project.

 This project is aimed at assisting Project Managers in managing their team and projects.
 By making use of this software, supervisors or relevant stakeholders will be allowed to make more informed decisions within their organization and simplify their day-to-day task duties.
-This software is to be developed with the intention of being used on both Mobile and Web based platforms.
+This software is to be developed with the intention of being used on both mobile and web-based platforms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>